-We recommend that you download a fitness app like Strava or Map My Fitness to track and record your distance.
+If you’ve opted to walk, run, jog or wheelchair, we recommend that you download a fitness app like Strava or Map My Fitness to track and record your distance.
 You can then connect your fitness app to your iDonate fundraising page.
-Or simply use an activity tracker on your smartphone then manually update your fundraising page with your distance.

 - How do I connect my fitness app to my iDonate fundraising page?